ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/2-run-gemma-2b.md

 Now that you have your environment set up correctly, it's time to build the inference engine.
 This executable can run an LLM model on an Android device, it will produce an output, given an initial prompt.

-Before building, add the model path in mediapipe/tasks/cc/genai/inference/c/llm_inference_engine_cpu_main.cc in the default value of that argument as shown:
+Before building, add the model path in `mediapipe/tasks/cc/genai/inference/c/llm_inference_engine_cpu_main.cc` in the default value of that argument as shown:

 ```
 ABSL_FLAG(std::optional<std::string>, model_path, "./gemma-2b-it-cpu-int4.bin", "Path to the tflite model file.");
 ```

 {{% notice Note %}}
-This hack is necessary due to an argument parsing bug in the inference executable.
+This modification is necessary due to an argument parsing bug in the inference executable.
 {{% /notice %}}

 Build the inference tool using this command: